Pardee Like It’s 1699

 July 21, 2007

 It looks like we missed the boat on this one… the Pardee-Morris house is closed indefinitely for a reason that I fear a lot of these places I’m visiting will close before I’m 50.
 (That’s just over 15 years from this writing.)
-RobC and I made a point to get over to New Haven’s Morris Cove section to see this historic house on our New Haven MegaQuest day just to at least say we were there.
+RobC and I made a point to get over to New Haven’s Morris Cove section to see this historic house just to at least say we were there.
 Well… we were there.

 I don’t know anything other than a few token facts about this place, so instead of pretending otherwise, I’m simply going to cut and paste an entire New Haven Register article (conveniently printed less than a month ago) which serves as a cautionary tale about these important old properties.